Sagona

 Sagona was a village located on Sagona Island in Fortune Bay in the Gulf of St. Lawrence on the south coast of Newfoundland, Canada.
 It had a population of 223 in 1940 and 120 in 1956, and has been resettled in the late 1960s to towns on the south coast of Newfoundland.
+Wind speeds of 163kmh recently have made it one of the windiest.
+No ferries travel to the island as it is now uninhabited.